↑

 Also, marinades on leaner steaks can make them tender, even with less cooking.

-For juicer chicken, bake it until it is about 75% cooked, then put it on the grill just long enough to get the grill marks and eat when a meat thermometer reads 165 degrees Fahrenheit.
+For juicer chicken, bake it until it is about 75% cooked, then put it on the grill just long enough to get the grill marks.
+It’s ready when a meat thermometer reads 165 degrees Fahrenheit.

 Use healthier cooking methods.